onedata/onedata-documentation/doc/using_onedata/metadata.md

 * **Filesystem attributes** - basic metadata related to file system operations such as file size, creation and modification timestamps, POSIX access rights, etc.,
 * **Extended attributes** - these attributes enable assigning custom key-value pairs with resources in Onedata.
 These attributes can include for instance information about owner and creators of the file, Access Control Lists, license, etc.,
 * **User metadata** - this level provides most flexibility and Onedata itself does not assume any schema related with these metadata.
-For each resource, user can assign a separate document in one of supported formats (currently JSON and RDF).
+For each resource, user can assign a separate document in one of supported metadata formats (currently JSON and RDF).

 The filesystem and extended level attributes are accessible directly via POSIX and CDMI protocols.